kaixxx/noScribe/README.md

 - **Mark Pause**: If enabled, parts of your audio without voice activity will be marked as pauses.
 Pauses are transcribed as round brackets with one dot per second inside, e.g., "(..)" for a two-second pause.
 Pauses longer than 10 seconds are written out as "(XX seconds pause)" or "(XX minutes pause)".
 You have the option to mark either pauses of one second and more ("1sec+"), two seconds and more ("2sec+"), or only the longer ones of three seconds and more ("3sec+").
 Choose "none" to disable this feature entirely.
 - **Speaker Detection:** This feature uses the Pyannote AI model to identify distinct speakers in your audio and organizes the transcript accordingly.
 Choose the number of speakers if known, or select "auto."
 Opting for "none" bypasses this step altogether, reducing the processing time by approximately half.
 However, the resultant transcript will be a continuous block of text without any indicators of speaker transitions.
 - **Overlapping Speech**: If enabled, noScribe attempts to mark instances where two people speak simultaneously.
 The overlapping section is demarcated with //double slashes//.
 (Note: This is an experimental feature.)
 - **Disfluencies**: If enabled, common speech disfluencies like filler words ("um"), unfinished words or sentences, etc. will also be transcribed.
-Note that this is not a hard on/off switch, but more of a 'recommendation' for the transcription AI model which only works to some extend.
+Note that this is not a hard on/off switch, but more of a 'recommendation' for the transcription AI model which only works to some extent.
 - **Timestamps**: When enabled, noScribe incorporates timestamps in the format [hh:mm:ss] into the transcript either at every change of speaker or every 60 seconds.
 I find these timestamps somewhat distracting, hence my decision to disable them by default.
 However, they can be quite useful in certain contexts.
 Even with timestamps disabled, determining the audio timecode for a specific segment is straightforward: simply open the transcript in the noScribe Editor, navigate through the text, and the corresponding timecode will appear in the bottom right corner of the app.

 ### Transcription process